Alexander Home, 1st Earl of Home: Pursuit of Bothwell

 On 27 March 1594, Home had received a commission to pursue Bothwell.
 A skirmish took place with Bothwell's men near Arthur's Seat, but Home was driven back by Bothwell's infantry.
 At the opening of the parliament in May he accompanied the king to the Tolbooth, riding on his left hand.
 At this parliament he was chosen a lord of the articles.
 After the banishment of Bothwell, his estates were divided chiefly among Home, Kerr of Cessford, and Scott of Buccleugh, Home obtaining Coldingham Priory.

 In August 1594 he performed in the tournament at the baptism of Prince Henry at Stirling Castle dressed as a Turkish knight.
+As part of the Scottish royal baptism ceremony, the "Prince's Honours" were displayed.
+The Earl of Home carried a low crown suitable for a duke, set with diamonds, sapphires, emeralds and rubies into the Chapel Royal.
+The Master of Ceremonies, (possibly William Schaw), placed the crown on a table near the pulpit.

 James VI came to Dunglass Castle in March 1596 for his "sports", which including coursing and hunting.
 The king alarmed the English garrison by coming to hunt near Berwick-upon-Tweed, staying a night the house of the laird of 'Beelleys', six miles from Berwick, and then returning to Dunglass.

 In May 1596 an English paper listing reasons to suspect James VI of being a Roman Catholic, included the appointment of known Catholics to household offices, noting William Schaw the architect, Schaw's friend Alexander Seton as President of Council, and Home as Captain of the King's body guard.
 Home was one of the noblemen appointed in November 1596 to assist the lords of exchequer, and he was present with the king when he was besieged in the Tolbooth during the tumult of 18 December.